nafizaumar/capstone-edubridge/README.md

 # Capstone Project

-# Project Title:
-Airbnb Price Recommendation
+# Title: Airbnb Price Recommendation

 # Objective:
 To build a regression model that predicts the price of Airbnb listings using various features like location, property type, number of beds, and room type.